 And so on.
 It’s also worth seeing what keywords your competitors are using too, and thinking about how you can utilise these better!

 Once you’ve found around 20 or so keywords with a good search volume, high intent and ideally lower levels of competition (long tail keywords are a good place to look for this!), share these with your team so that they can optimise the adverts they write.
-Also, be sure that these are frequently rotated so that even when you remove your job advert, you eliminate any risk of being flagged for duplicate content, and subsequently dropping in Google’s rankings.
-Finally, be wary of keyword stuffing in order to avoid this result, too!

 Step B: Content

-When it comes to the actual content of your ad, the most vital thing to bear in mind is that Google expects it to be valid, and a fair representation of your organisation and the job role.
+When it comes to the actual content of your ad, the most important thing to bear in mind is that Google expects it to be valid, and a fair representation of your organisation and the job role.

 - An introduction to the company